-Join Jason Osder for an in-depth discussion in this video Using the exercise files, part of UX Design Tools: OmniGraffle 6.
+Join Jason Osder for an in-depth discussion in this video Using the exercise files, part of OmniGraffle 6 for UX Design.

 - [Voiceover] If you have access to the exercise files for this course, you can download them to your desktop as I've done here.
 This folder is organized by chapter and as you can see, most of the chapters just have OmniGraffle documents that are where you can start the lesson.
 Some of them also have documents that are a finished version.
 That's just where we've done enough steps that I'd like to provide you with the end state of that particular lesson.
 As you're working, you can always launch the program by simply double-clicking on any of the specific exercise files, which will launch OmniGraffle as well as bringing up this particular file.